Ancient solutions of Ricci flow on spheres and generalized Hopf fibrations: Introduction

 Here we call an ancient solution {\it collapsed} if one can not find a $\kappa>0$ such that it is $\kappa$-noncollapsed on all scales in the sense of Perelman \cite{P-entropy}.
 We refer the reader to Theorem \ref{main1-u1} in Section 5, Theorem \ref{qk-main1} in Section 6 and Theorem \ref{sb-main1} in Section 7 for much general theorems.
-These theorems particularly imply that there are at least one nontrivial type-I ancient solution on $\Sph^{2m+1}$, at least three nontrivial type-I ancient solutions on $\Sph^{4m+3}$ and two on $\CP^{2m+1}$.
+These theorems particularly imply that {\it there are at least one nontrivial type-I ancient solution on $\Sph^{2m+1}$, at least three nontrivial type-I ancient solutions on $\Sph^{4m+3}$ and two on $\CP^{2m+1}$.
+Theorem \ref{qk-main1} also implies similar result on the twistor spaces over quaternion-K\"ahler manifolds with positive scalar curvature.}

 It remains an interesting question if the present considerations can be modified appropriately to obtain noncompact examples of ancient solutions.
 It is also not known if one can extend Fateev's construction of type-II ancient solutions.
 As a modest classification question we propose that for the homogenous ancient solutions as well as ones of the cohomogeneity one in view of the recent progresses in this direction on positively curved manifolds \cite{GWZ}.
+A more specific question is to classify the cohomogeneity one three dimensional ancient solutions.
+After the first draft of this paper, we were brought attention to the preprint \cite{CS}, where 3-dimensional ancient solutions to Ricci flow on homogeneous spaces are studied.